 We have put a lot of time and effort into making BuildVu the best PDF to SVG converter available and continue to have a very busy development schedule throughout 2018 and beyond.

 What problem does converting PDF to SVG solve?

 BuildVu is used by companies world-wide to display their PDF content natively in the browser, offering the same consistent experience across mobile, tablet and desktop.
 It is particularly popular with companies displaying magazines online who are switch away from flat images and legacy flash solutions.

-You can download the free one-month trial for PDF2SVG here.
-The application can either be run from command line (instructions in our documentation here) or directly from Java code (instructions here).
+You can download the free trial for BuildVu.
+The application can either be run from the command line (instructions in our documentation) or directly from Java code (instructions on our support site).

 How can I find out more?

 If you have any questions about BuildVu, you can find out more about it on BuildVu page, and feel free to get in contact with us.

 Do you need to solve either of these problems?

 |Display PDF files in a Web app|